 7. Where did the DCS UI go?

 Maybe someone minimised it?
-If you don't see any UI window opened, start it from a terminal window, by typing in the prompt:
+If you don't see any UI window opened, start it from a terminal window, either by clicking the "dcsUI" logo in the desktop of pccorc36, or by typing in the prompt of a terminal: